Mubashar-javed/quick-snippets/README.md

 - Auto formatting according to standards of a snippet
 - Live previews to add title and description of snippet
 - Fullscreen mode Form Visualizer
-- Select text and use key binding (ctrl + q) and we will get it done for you
+- Select text and use key binding (cmd+shift+q for mac OS, ctrl+alt+q for Windows) and we will get it done for you

 ## Local Setup